The Case for Campus Activities

 The Case for Campus Activities outlines the connections between Campus Activities, sense of belonging, and student retention and persistence.
 It helps to equip students and practitioners to be advocates of the impact of student engagement, research to shore up the foundations of the profession, and provides resources to increase sense of belonging on campus.
 Here are a few key takeaways:

-• Relationships and Environment Matter.
-Campus Activities create spaces where students feel valued, affirmed, and connected to peers and staff, which is especially critical for underrepresented students.
+• Relationships and Environment are Critical.
+Campus Activities programming creates spaces where students feel valued, affirmed, and connected to peers and staff, which is especially critical for underrepresented students.

 Why Does This Matter?